tsupplis/cpm86-hacking/README.md

     - PCEEXIT: Leaves the Emulator
     - PCEMNT: Mount a disk image from the host

-ATINIT and PCEINIT tools provide a quick configuration dump equivalent to what CP/M-86 1.1 displays on boot
+ATINIT, RTCINIT and PCEINIT tools provide a quick configuration dump equivalent to what CP/M-86 1.1 displays on boot

 ```
 CP/M-86 1.1, BDO 2.2